Viking Age arms and armour

 Knowledge about military technology of the Viking Age (late 8th to mid-11th century Europe) is based on relatively sparse archaeological finds, pictorial representations, and to some extent on the accounts in the Norse sagas and laws recorded in the 12th–14th centuries.
-According to custom, all free Norse men were required to own weapons, and permitted to carry them at all times.
-Indeed, the Hávamál, purported to be sage advice given by Odin, states "Don't leave your weapons lying about behind your back in a field; you never know when you may need all of sudden your spear."
+According to custom, all free Norse men were required to own weapons and permitted to carry them at all times.
+Indeed, the Hávamál, purported to be sage advice given by Odin, states "Don't leave your weapons lying about behind your back in a field; you never know when you may need all of a sudden your spear."

 As war was the most prestigious activity in Viking Age Scandinavia, beautifully finished weapons were an important way for a warrior to display his wealth and status.
 A wealthy Viking would likely have a complete ensemble of a spear, a wooden shield, and either a battle axe or a sword.
-Battle axes were considered the "normal weapon" for middle class Vikings.
-Swords were normally reserved for the upper class and nobles due to their then prohibitive cost.
+Battle axes were considered the "normal weapon" for middle-class Vikings.
+Swords were normally reserved for the upper class and nobles due to their then-prohibitive cost.
 Much poetry was associated with Viking weapons.
 The richest might have a helmet and mail armour; these are thought to have been limited to the nobility and their professional warriors (retainers).
-Several layers of thick woollen clothing may have been used by poorer warriors.
+Poorer warriors may have used several layers of thick woollen clothing.
 The average farmer was likely limited to a spear, shield, and perhaps a common axe or large knife (seax).
 Some would also bring their hunting bows (mostly long bows or flat bows) to use in the opening stages of battle.